 I remember the first time we made a reservation at a campground.
 It was right after we bought our first RV and drove off the lot with our new home-on-wheels.

-They asked us what kind of campsite we wanted – back-in, pull-thru, full hook-up, electric only… Huh?!
+As we were trying to book a campsite for the night, they asked us what kind we wanted – back-in, pull-thru, full hook-up, electric only… Huh?!

 You may also like: Top 10 Insider RVing Tips You Need To Know